zynayumi/libzynayumi/README.md

 ## TODO

 - [ ] Add amp and ringmod env sensitivity parameter
+- [ ] Add 8-step sequencer for controlling arp, noise and vol
 - [ ] Fix ringmod phase issue
 - [ ] Update tempo when it has changed on the host
 - [ ] Implement pitch wheel and CC for DSSI